 How To Report An Exposure Incident?

-Employers must report any exposure to HBV or HIV and follow up with a follow-up that includes determining the source’s HBV and HIV infectivity status.
-The employer must also evaluate the exposure incident’s circumstances promptly.
+In the event of an exposure incident, one must immediately report the incident to their supervisor.
+Early reporting is essential for starting immediate intervention to address any potential worker infection.
+Employers must report any exposure to HBV or HIV and do a follow-up that includes determining the source's HBV and HIV infectiousness status.
+The employer must also evaluate the exposure incident's circumstances promptly.

 Related Articles: